Race Day Information

 Please note that we are encouraging cup-free racing this year.
 Each participant is asked to bring their own container that can be filled at the hydration stations by using the HydraPour high-speed dispensers.
 HydraPouches are our recommended hydration method, but they will not be provided.

 All Bearathon finishers will receive a medal and both Bearathon and 5K finishers will receive a finishers t-shirt.

-Prize money ($500-first place, $400-second place, $300-third place) will be awarded to the top three male and female finishers in the Overall, as well as to the the winners of the BU Student/40+ (Masters Division) Open Bracket ($300-first place, $200-second place, $100-third place.
+Prize money ($500-first place, $400-second place, $300-third place) will be awarded to the top three male and female finishers in the Overall division.
+The top 3 winners of the male and female BU Student and 40+ (Masters) Divisions will receive $300 for first place, $200 for second place, and $100 for third place.
 In addition, award plaques will be given to the top three male and female finishers in the following divisions:

 Baylor students, 18-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69 and 70+.